jstnrme77/scalerrs-portal/progress.md

 - Implemented consistent error handling with fallback mechanisms across all Airtable operations
 - Created utility functions for common operations like creating filter formulas
 - Added documentation for the refactored Airtable integration to help future developers
+- Removed URL Performance functionality as it's no longer used in the application
+- Fixed build errors related to missing URL_PERFORMANCE table reference
+- Enhanced Get Started page with consistent card styling and embedded video walkthrough
+- Improved Campaign Roadmap modal with visual timeline visualization for better user experience
 - UI elements are now consistent between pages, specifically matching the Get Started page with the Home page
 - Updated UI to use colored cards while maintaining design consistency
 - Redesigned Kanban board in Deliverables page to match reference design with full-width cards